A

 much nowadays.
 It shows alot of dark

-slapstick comedy with horror mixed
+slapstick black comedy with horror mixed

 together since it was meant to be a spoof